Norman Nien Distinguished Chair in Autism, Assistant Professor, Emory University School of Medicine, Department of Pediatrics

 - Marrus, N., Glowinski, A.L., Jacob, T., Klin, A., Jones, W., Drain, C.E., Holzhauer, K.E., Hariprasad, V., Fitzgerald, R. T., Mortenson, E.L., Sant, S.M., Cole, L., Siegel, S.A., Zhang, Y., Agrawal, A., Heath, A.C., & Constantino, J.N.
 (2015).
 Rapid video-referenced ratings of reciprocal social behavior in toddlers: A twin study.
 Journal of Child Psychology and Psychiatry, and Allied Disciplines, 56 (12), 1338-1346.
 PMCID: PMC4775094

 - Shultz, S., Klin, A., & Jones, W. (2015).
 Early departures from normative processes of social engagement in infants with autism spectrum disorder.
 157-177.

-- Performance of Eye-Tracking-based Assays for Early Identification and Prediction of Developmental Functioning in ASD.
-International Society for Autism Research, Montreal, Canada.
-(May 2019)
+- Jones, W. (2019, May).
+Performance of eye-tracking-based assays for early identification and prediction of developmental functioning in ASD.
+Presented at the International Society for Autism Research, Montreal, Canada.

-- Developmental Social Neuroscience Meets Public Health Challenge.
-Address to Global Health Innovations, Belizean Grove Conference, Centers for Disease Control and Prevention, Atlanta, Georgia.
-(September 16, 2016)
+- Jones, W. (2016, September 16).
+Developmental social neuroscience meets public health challenge.
+Presented at Global Health Innovations, Belizean Grove Conference, Centers for Disease Control and Prevention, Atlanta, GA.

-- Eye-Tracking Measures of Social Disability as Treatment Endpoints in Children with ASD.
-New Approaches to Drug Studies for Treating Social Deficits in Autism Spectrum Disorder, American Society of Clinical Neuropsychopharmacology, Miami, Florida.
-(June 18, 2014)
+- Jones, W. (2014, June 18).
+Eye-tracking measures of social disability as Treatment Endpoints in Children with ASD.
+New Approaches to Drug Studies for Treating Social Deficits in Autism Spectrum Disorder, American Society of Clinical Neuropsychopharmacology, Miami, FL.